LAK132/winmake/README.md

 ## The Easy Way (genmake)

-Simply run `genmake.py`, it will ask you a bunch of questions about the project and build a `make.bat` and `makelist.bat` or `Makefile` to match.
+Simply run `genmake.py`, it will ask you a bunch of questions about the project and build a `make.bat` and `Makefile` to match.
 It will attempt to find `.c`, `.cxx` and `.cpp` files within the project to add to the source lists

 ```
 > python genmake.py
-Create new makelist.bat?
+Create new Makefile?
 (Will overwrite existing file) [y/n]: y
 Output name (ie app.exe or lib.dll): app.exe
 Output directory: out
 Binaries directory: bin